-AWARNING death during service procedures.
+AWARNING Accidental generator set starting can result in severe personal injury or death during service procedures.
 Place the Remote-Stop-Run switch to Stop position, and disconnect battery cable before performing circuit breaker tests and adjustments.

-Exercising Breaker: Actuate the breaker handle to the ON and OFF positions several times.
+Exercising Breaker: Actuate the breaker handle to the -ON and OFF positions several times.
 If the breaker is equipped with a Trip Test button, the breaker should be tripped, reset and actuated to ON several times.
 This will remove any dust accumulation on the mechanism and latch surfaces.